Rich Paul: Career

 Following the 2003 NBA draft, Paul joined James as a part of his small inner circle, along with James' childhood friends Maverick Carter and Randy Mims.
 He would later start working under Leon Rose, who had negotiated James' extension with the Cavaliers in 2006, at Creative Artists Agency (CAA).

 In 2012, Paul, along with James, left Rose and Creative Artists Agency to start his own agency, Klutch Sports Group.

 In 2013, Paul enlisted noted long-time agent and attorney Mark Termini to run the NBA contract negotiations for Klutch.

 Before the start of the 2017–18 season, Phoenix Suns owner Robert Sarver had told Paul that if he did not sever ties to head coach Earl Watson, who had Paul and the Klutch Sports Group as an agent at the time, he would fire Watson from the team.
-After the Suns got off to a 0–3 start, with two blowout losses (including the worst loss in franchise history and worst season-opening performance in NBA history) being the perfect cover story in mind, Watson was fired on October 22, and replaced on an interim basis by associate head coach Jay Triano for the rest of that season.
+After the Suns got off to a 0–3 start, two being blowout losses (including the worst loss in franchise history and worst season-opening performance in NBA history), Watson was fired on October 22, and replaced on an interim basis by associate head coach Jay Triano for the rest of that season.
 This story later became part of a subsequent major report on Sarver, which led to his year-long suspension from the NBA and, afterward, Sarver's agreement to sell the Suns and Phoenix Mercury to a new owner.

 In June 2019, Paul was featured on the Sports Illustrated cover, which dubbed him "The King Maker".
 In July 2019, United Talent Agency (UTA) said it had invested strategically in Klutch Sports Group and asked Paul to run its Sports division.
 Jeremy Zimmer, United Talent Agency's chief executive officer (CEO), said they took a "significant ownership" in Klutch, but Paul "maintains control as operator of his business".
 Neither Paul nor Zimmer wanted to disclose the value of the financial investment.
 Paul expanded the division's clients from 4 to 23.
 In August 2019, the National Collegiate Athletic Association (NCAA) changed its regulations for agents, requiring them to hold a bachelor's degree.
 Called the "Rich Paul Rule" by the media, it was widely seen as a swipe at Paul for having not graduated from college and for working with a high school prospect Darius Bazley who decided to work as an intern for New Balance for a year before entering the 2019 NBA draft rather than attend Syracuse or even enter the NBA G League like he first planned to do.
 Paul argued in an op-ed in The Athletic that the rule would prevent people from less prestigious backgrounds, people of color, and those without the funds to attend college from working as agents in the future so NCAA executives could have more control.
 The NCAA later backed down from the regulation change.